 This protocol expands on the concepts of design management and site evaluation, as discussed in Section 3 of the Field Protocol for Lentic Riparian and Wetland Systems.
-Design management consists of five iterative steps (Fig. 1), which are outlined in the step-by-step instructions below.
+Design management consists of five iterative steps (Figure 1), which are outlined in the step-by-step instructions below.
 For each of the five steps, the protocol outlines the responsible parties, required files and tools, and detailed instructions.
 Supporting information including design concepts, definitions of key terms, and design tool information are provided in the glossary and appendix sections.
-Specifically, terms formatted with bold and italics are defined in the glossary, terms in 'single quotes' are the column names for items in the design tools, and "double quotes" indicate values in a specific cell of a table.
+Specifically, terms formatted with bold and italics are defined in the glossary.
+'Layer' names referenced from a webmap will be bolded and italicized with single quotes.
+'Field names' (column names) will be italicized with single quotes while "values" in a specific cell of a table are indicated with double quotes.
+Webmaps including the office evaluation webmap, targeted site submission form, and draft design dashboard are available through the BLM AIM Riparian and Wetland - Overview (geoplatform account) and BLM AIM Riparian and Wetland - Overview (blm-egis account).